mobilejazz/harmony-reference/docs/fundamentals/concepts.md

 - [Models](domain/model)
 - [Threading](domain/threading)

-For example, while building a NestJS Restful API the domain would be coupled with multiple Typescript libraries, but wouldn't be using any NestJS package.
+For example, while building a NestJS Restful API the domain would be coupled with multiple TypeScript libraries, but wouldn't be using any NestJS package.

 Typically, in the domain layer we would find a big list of interactors (use cases) and model objects that combined provide the functionality defined in the specification.